 The Billing Manual shows procedure codes 90791 "Psychiatric Diagnostic Evaluation, 15 Minutes" and 90792 "Psychiatric Diagnostic Evaluation with Medical Services, 15 Minutes" locked out against one another.
-This means these two services cannot be billed on the same day.
-Per DHCS MedCC, "As long as the rendering provider NPIs are different, the lockout will not apply.
+Per DHCS MedCCC, "As long as the rendering provider NPIs are different, the lockout will not apply.
 Lockouts only apply when the same rendering provider NPI claims for both services.
 Even though the system will not lock these two services out from each other, this does not mean that it is necessarily clinically appropriate for these services to be rendered to the same beneficiary on the same day.
 These services will be subject to audit."